Theory of quantum error mitigation for non-Clifford gates: Error Mitigation

 which attains a minimum value of $\gamma = 1.5$ at $x=0$.

-While contrived, this latter example illustrates a stark difference between Pauli shaping on Clifford and non-Clifford gates.
-With Clifford gates, the sampling overhead required to cancel any (twirled) noise, in expectation, approaches 1 in the limit of weak noise.
-The same is not true, in general, for non-Clifford gates, where cancelling certain types of noise can require a large sampling overhead, regardless of how weak the noise is.
+While contrived, this second example illustrates a stark difference between Pauli shaping on Clifford and non-Clifford gates.
+With Clifford gates, the sampling overhead required to cancel any (twirled) noise, in expectation, approaches 1 in the noiseless limit.
+The same is not true, in general, for non-Clifford gates, where canceling certain types of noise can require a large sampling overhead, regardless of how weak the noise is.
 (Since the overheads from different gates combine multiplicatively, $\gamma \approx 1.5$ is effectively much larger than $\gamma \approx 1$ since it leads to a total overhead that grows much faster with circuit size.)
 In the case of Eq.~\eqref{eq:bad_PTM}, the issue, mathematically, comes from the $O(\epsilon)$ off-diagonal elements in the upper-left part of $\boldsymbol{G}$, which cannot be twirled away without spoiling the action of the gate.
 Clifford gates have no such elements---rather, all elements of their PTMs that should be zero (for noiseless gates) can be twirled away in noisy gates.
-In this second non-Clifford examples, however, the only way to suppress the aforementioned PTM elements is to set the corresponding elements of $\boldsymbol{C}$ to zero, leading to a large $\gamma$.
+In this second non-Clifford example, however, the only way to suppress the aforementioned PTM elements is to set the corresponding elements of $\boldsymbol{C}$ to zero, leading to a large $\gamma$.
 (This is true whenever these PTM elements are nonzero, regardless of their exact values, i.e., even if they did not all equal $\pm \epsilon$ as in Eq.~\eqref{eq:bad_PTM}.)
 Because Eq.~\eqref{eq:pauli_shaping} involves an element-wise product of $\boldsymbol{C}$ and $\boldsymbol{G}$, instead of a typical matrix multiplication, this holds true even for arbitrarily small $\epsilon > 0$.
 In other words, the only number $\boldsymbol{C}_{ij}$ for which $\boldsymbol{C}_{ij} \times \epsilon = 0$ is $\boldsymbol{C}_{ij} = 0$, no matter how small $\epsilon$ might be, which can impose a prohibitive lower bound on $\gamma$ even when the noise is weak.
+This issue is illustrated numerically in the next example.